Quality and Outcomes - Amputee Program

 Source: Press Ganey 2019; MedTel Outcomes 2019

 While we help patients find their strength during the inpatient hospitalization, we are also able to see that many of our patients continue to make progress even after discharge.
-Our data collected shows continued progress with their mobility and ability to perform activities of daily living.
+Based on measures of patients’ functional status collected at different intervals, our data collected shows continued progress with their mobility and ability to perform activities of daily living.
 We also see that a very high percentage of patients remain in a community setting after discharge from Spaulding.

 Source: Uniform Data Systems 2019, MedTel Outcomes 2019